ilg-deprecated/qemu-build/README.md

 There are two types of builds:

-- local/native builds, which use the tools and libraries available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes.
+- local/native builds, which use the tools available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes.
 - distribution builds, which create the archives distributed as